 Limits on the damages that can be claimed

-There is a limit of $250 000 on the amount that may be awarded as damages for non-economic loss in civil proceedings for defamation.
 A court will not be permitted to order a publisher to pay damages that exceed this maximum unless it is satisfied that the circumstances of the publication of the matter warrant an award of aggravated damages (s 35 Defamation Act).
 Any award for aggravated damages will be made separately to any award of damages for non-economic loss.

 Mitigation of damages